joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines for skills:

-1. Skills may be created as players and characters attempt actions as opposed to having a list of skills upfront and choosing a subset.
+1. Skills may be created as players and characters attempt actions as opposed to having a list of skills upfront and choosing a subset the character has access to.
 2. Skills may overlap where performing an action gains proficiency points in more than one rank; rolling should only use one of these skills and overlapping should be minimal through more encompassing skills (“stealth” instead of “hide” and “sneak”).
 3. Skills used by characters may inform the creation of additional life batteries.

 Consider:

 Characters in our game are consistently performing actions that require stealth.
-This prompts the creation of a stealth battery.
+This prompts the creation of a stealth life battery.

 We also decided the hiding and sneaking skills overlap; both involve being unseen and only one requires movement.